10 Easy to Grow Vegetables for Beginner Gardeners

 Peas

 Peas are a cold weather crop that can be planted as soon as the soil can be worked in late winter or very early spring.
 You want plants to grow and flower before it gets too warm or they won’t produce.
 Pick pods when they are young and tender.
 Most varieties take 50-60 days until harvest.
+Cover tender peas to protect them from rabbits.

 Okra